amaranth-lang/rfcs/text/0000-component-metadata.md

     * a `.as_json()` abstract method, which must return a JSON instance, as a dict.
 This instance must be compliant with `.schema`, i.e. `self.validate(self.as_json())` must succeed.

 The following changes are made to `amaranth.lib.wiring`:
-- add a `.annotations` property to `Signature`, which returns an empty tuple.
-If overriden, it must return an iterable of `Annotation` objects.
+- add a `.annotations(self, obj)` method to `Signature`, which returns an empty tuple.
+If overriden, it must return an iterable of `Annotation` objects. `obj` is an interface object that complies with this signature, i.e. `self.is_compliant(obj)` must succeed.

 ### Component metadata